BIBLE STUDY ON PSALM 18

 Count your friends instead of your foes.

-David had a tough life to live and faced many enemies within and without but he knew that God was with him and had saved him from disaster many times.
-David practices the power of thanking God he did this often in the face of problems and difficulties as we have seen in many Psalms in this first book of Psalms
+David had a tough life to live and faced many enemies within Israel and outside of it but he knew that God was with him and had saved him from disaster many times.
+David practices the power of thanking God he did this often in the face of problems and difficulties as we have seen and will see in many Psalms in this first book of Psalms and indeed we will see in the entire five books of Psalms.

 - THANKS FOR GOD’S LOVE IN OUR LIVES (1 – 3)